codemancers/hubot-pr-fu/README.md

-* HUBOT_SLACK_TOKEN (Get this from Slack account page) [Read this for steps to obtain a slack token and set the bot name]( #getting-a-slack-token )
+* HUBOT_SLACK_TOKEN (Get this from Slack account page) [Read this for steps to obtain a slack token and set the bot name]( #getting-a-slack-token ) steps](#getting-a-slack-token) to know the name of the bot.
-* HUBOT_SLACK_BOT_NAME
-  The name of the bot is necessary to build the regex required for parsing commands that are prefixed by the bot name.
-For example:
-  `@bot status all` or `bot status all`.
-[Refer to the token generation steps](#getting-a-slack-token) to know the name of the bot.
 * GH_AUTH_TOKEN (Get this from Github)
 * HUBOT_VT_GITHUB_ORG